nadeem785/Video_chat_app/README.md

-# LanguageConnect
+# Video_chat_app

-LanguageConnect is a full-stack MERN web app for real-time language exchange.
+Video_chat_app is a full-stack MERN web app for real-time language exchange.
 It supports messaging, video calls, screen sharing, and offers a theme-rich, responsive interface.
-Built with scalability and simplicity in mind using modern tools.
+Built with scalability and simplicity in mind using modern tools.it is an app where user can interact and learn from  each other acroos the globe.

 ---